 - Do you have specific goals you’d like to achieve in the next year, two years, longer?

 - What are you doing to help achieve your goals?

 - How do you think the organisation could help you achieve those goals?

 - What can I do to help support your development?

-Employee check-ins will only be as good as the questions asked, the quality of the conversation and how well managers follow up.
+Employee performance check-ins will only be as good as the questions asked, the quality of the conversation and how well managers follow up.

 Learn how to build more effective performance improvement plans

 Kim Holdroyd has an MSc in HRM and is passionate about all things HR and people operations.
 She specialises in the employee life cycle, company culture, and employee empowerment.
 Additionally, her career background has been spent with various industries, including technology start-ups, gaming software, and recruitment.